lauri-elias/spektre-protocol/CANON-1.md

-# CANON-1: THE NOW-CONSTRAINT
+# CANON-1 — THE NOW-CONSTRAINT

-Status: ACTIVE
+**Status:** ACTIVE
-Version: Spektre v1.1
+**Version:** Spektre v1.1
-Scope: Temporal Architecture
-Type: Core Canon
+**Layer:** Core Canon
+**Scope:** Temporal Architecture
+**Dependency:** CANON-0 (Foundational Invariants)

 ---

 ## 1. Definition

-The Now-Constraint states that **all reality exists only at the point of observation**.
+The Now-Constraint states that **agency and execution exist only at the point of observation**.

+This is not a metaphysical claim about reality.
+It is an **architectural constraint on action**.

-Past and future do not exist as operative states.
+Past and future do not execute.
-They exist only as simulations.
+They may only be simulated, referenced, or evaluated by tools.

 ---

 ## 2. Core Axiom

-> “Only the present can be acted upon.”
+> **Only the present can be acted upon.**

 Any system that allocates agency to the past or future is non-operational.

+Action cannot occur:
+- yesterday
+- tomorrow
+- conditionally
+- hypothetically

+Execution exists only in the Now.

 ---

+## 3. Derivation from CANON-0

+From CANON-0:

+- Tools calculate.
+- Agents decide.
+- Ownership of state transition must be singular and present.

+Therefore:

+- Tools may simulate time.
+- Agents may only act in state.

+The Now-Constraint is a direct consequence of:
+**agent ≠ tool**
+**state ≠ model**

+---

-## 3. The Fundamental Error
+## 4. The Fundamental Temporal Error

-Most systems operate on this false model:
+Most systems operate on the following false architecture:

 Past → Identity → Prediction → Action
 Future → Goal → Pressure → Action

 This produces: